Audio link.

 We lift the name of Jesus

-Now, it would be easy to nitpick this song, and we shall try our best to resist doing that.
 A worship song doesn't have to be a theological treatise, nor does it need to be a musical construction worthy of Handel.
 But it does need to be theologically correct, lyrically coherent, musically interesting, and facilitate worship and praise in the congregation.

 Let's take the opening lines of the first verse: Here in your light we find, what makes us come alive; a sacrifice of praise.
 Read it out loud.
 Again.
 Does it make any sense?
 What exactly is the song's lyricist saying?
 Apparently we discover something in the light of God's presence, and it's something that enlivens us: Our praise.
 So it isn't the Holy Spirit who makes us alive in Christ and moves within us.
 No, our praise does this.
 WE make us alive.
-Or something.

 But then we come to the chorus, a single repeated line: You will be praised.
 It is indeed true the God will be praised.
-We ask the song's lyricist: When?
+We ask the songwriters:: When?
 When will He be praised?
 Is the purpose of this song to express praise, or to tell us that at some future time He will be praised?

-Now we come to verse 2.
-The opening stanzas are Your love a force of grace, consuming every space; it's uncontainable.
-Hmm.
-This sentence is even more inscrutable than verse one.
-We have no idea what Your love a force of grace means.
-Does it mean that His love springs forth from His grace?
 And we have no idea how His love consumes every space.
-Does this mean God's love occupies every geographic location?
+Does this mean God's love occupies every geographic location, or perhaps every part of the Church, or even, every part of a Christian?
 And lastly, we have no idea how His love is uncontainable.
 All this almost sounds like Calvinistic irresistible grace.
 In any case, a lyric in a worship song ought not cause us to puzzle; instead, it ought to draw out fitting praise to God.

 The second half of verse two provides us with even more obtuse statements: You're coming like a flood, our hearts are filling up; all things are possible, all things are possible.
 The first clause, You're coming like a flood, is biblically wrong.
 Almost all references to coming like a flood (Job 27:20, Ps.
 88:17, Is.
 59:19, Da.
 9:26, Da.
 11:40, and Ho.
 5:10) refer to calamity, judgment, or the end of days.